allegro/hermes/docs/docs/quickstart.md

 or use `Run/Debug Configurations` in IntelliJ

+### Testing

+#### Unit tests

+`./gradlew check`

+#### Integration tests

+`./gradlew integrationTest`

+Optionally `confluentImagesTag` parameter can be provided to run tests with specified versions of Kafka, ZooKeeper and SchemaRegistry.
+E.g. to run tests with images dedicated for arm64:

+`./gradlew integrationTest -PconfluentImagesTag=7.2.2.arm64`

 ## Creating group and topic

 Now you're ready to create a **topic** for publishing messages.